libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ## Custom thumbnails
 Users can set a custom thumbnail (i.e. a thumbnail that is different from the one automatically provided by RetroArch) by following the process below.

 !!!
-Terminology Note: "Game Name"
+Hint "Terminology Note: Game Name"
     The term _Game Name_ refers to the name displayed [within a playlist in RetroArch](#retroarch-playlist-scanner), _not_ to the filename of the underlying file on the computer or device.  _Game Name_ in this document is synonymous with playlist item label, playlist entry, content name, game title.

 - __File & Filename__.
 Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes (USA)`, the intended image file must be named `Q-Bert's Qubes (USA).png` _(See below for additional flexible name matching options.)_